workleap/wl-foundry-cli/packages/create-workleap/README.md

 During development, we are using `pnpm`, this is the recommended tooling.

-To test locally your development version, without need the need to rebuild it and install continually, use this command:
+To test locally your development version, without need the need to rebuild it and install it continually, use this command:

 ```cmd
 # first compile the TypeScript to JS